He's the man, the man with the Midas touch,

 But don't go in.

-Dame Shirley Veronica Bassey DBE (born January 8, 1937) is a Welsh singer, affectionately and spooneristically referred to as "Burly Chassis".
+Dame Shirley Veronica Bassey DBE (born 8 January 1937) is a Welsh singer of Nigerian and English descent, affectionately and spooneristically referred to as "Burly Chassis".
 Her career spans more than sixty years, and she has a powerful and very distinctive voice that is instantly recognisable - nobody sounds exactly like her, but you can immediately tell when they're trying to.

 Bassey is particularly noted for being the only person to have sung more than one of the James Bond Title Theme Tunes, including the themes for Goldfinger, Diamonds Are Forever, Moonraker, and the original themes for Thunderball ("Mr Kiss-Kiss Bang-Bang") and Quantum of Solace ("No Good About Goodbye") before the studio decided to go with Tom Jones and Jack White/Alicia Keys respectively.